 The 560 boot is the same as the 360 but again is a 2mm neoprene version rather than 4mm.

-We don’t stock the 560 boot at Dinghy Rope but can get a pair to you within 3 working days, contact us if you would like a pair.
+We don’t currently stock the 560 boot at Sailing Chandlery but can get a pair to you within 3 working days, contact us if you would like a pair.

 Zhik recommend that their boots are not worn off the water, you should take care of them and take them off after sailing.
 They also recommend they are washed out with fresh water after use and left to dry out of the sun.